feixiao/learning-langchain/README.md

 # Learning LangChain Code Examples

-This repository contains code examples (in python and javascript) from each chapter of the book ["Learning LangChain: Building AI and LLM Applications with LangChain and LangGraph"](https://www.oreilly.com/library/view/learning-langchain/9781098167271/) published by O'Reilly Media.

 To run the examples, you can clone the repository and run the examples in your preferred language folders.